Tales of Symphonia: Reception

+Remastered

-RemasteredTales of Symphonia Remastered received "mixed or average" reviews according to Metacritic.
+Tales of Symphonia Remastered received "mixed or average" reviews according to Metacritic.
 The remaster was faulted for its downgraded and inconsistent framerate, as well as frequent and long load times.
 Some considered it to be the game's worst version, with Noah Leiter of RPGFan describing it as an "antithetical runt" to Metroid Prime Remastered and the Game Boy emulations for Nintendo Switch Online.
 Paul Shkreli of RPGamer added that selling the remaster at a premium price without the addition of its sequel Dawn of the New World felt "both confounding and anti-consumer", noting that the 2016 Steam release featured everything the remaster offered at half the price.
 Mitch Vogel of Nintendo Life agreed that the exclusion of Dawn of the New World resulted in an unclear value proposition.
 Glen Fox of Gamezebo, upon establishing that Tales of Symphonia is his personal favorite video game, denounced the remaster as "a complete and utter mess", and expressed bafflement as to why Bandai Namco would allow "one of its most treasured releases from yesteryear" to be released in such a state.